Non-Markovian Quantum Process Tomography: Applications of multi-time characterisation

 \subsection{Optimising for states using a full process tensor}

 To demonstrate the utility of this idea, we use the process tensor to improve the fidelity of IBM Quantum devices over multi-time processes.
 Note that this characterisation overcomes both Markovian and non-Markovian errors.
 In particular, we apply many sequences of random unitaries to a single qubit and measure the final state.
 Interleaved between each operation is a delay time roughly equivalent to the implementation duration of a CNOT gate.
-We then compare the fidelity of this output state to the ideal output subject to those unitaries, with gate set tomography (GST) to account for SPAM error.
+We then compare the fidelity of this output state to the ideal output subject to those unitaries.
 That is, generate a set of ideal outputs:

 with a set of values $\mathcal{F}(\rho_{\text{ideal}}, \rho_{\text{actual}})$.
 Mirroring these dynamics, we construct a process tensor whose basis of inputs is at the same time as the target unitaries.
-Finally, we using the PTT characterisation we determine which set of unitaries, $\mathcal{V}$ should be used (instead of the native ones, $\mathcal{A}$) in order to achieve the ideal output state.
+We supplement the reconstruction by using GST to estimate the noisy device POVM.
+The estimated POVM is then used in the MLE processing, rather than the ideal projective measurements.
+The purpose of this is to avoid inflating any circuit improvement.
+For example, a relaxation process during the measurement operation would be absorbed into the process tensor estimate and could be artificially overcome by increasing the $\ket{1}$ population.
+By accounting for measurement errors in PTT and QST, we are considering only dynamics during the circuit as a more representative depiction of generic PTT capabilities.
+Finally, using the PTT characterisation we determine which set of unitaries, $\mathcal{V}$ should be used (instead of the native ones, $\mathcal{A}$) in order to achieve the ideal output state.
 Let each unitary gate $V$ corresponding to the map $\mathcal{V}$ be parametrised in terms of $\theta$, $\phi$, and $\lambda$ as

 The process prediction is then given with:

 Then, for each combination $ijk$, we find